dspeyer/dspeyer.github.io/magic.md

 #### Arcane Strike
 Prerequisite: Monk or Holy Warrior.
-You may cast a spell and make an attack as a single standard action.
+When you make an attack (including as part of e.g. a disarm attempt), you may cast a spell as part of the same action.
 The spell and attack must have the same target.
 If the attack misses, the spell is wasted (but still paid for).

 #### Determined Caster
 Prerequisite: monk, Bard or paladin.